richardmleggett/al2tex/docs/usage/diagrams.rst

 Coverage Map Diagram
 --------------------

 Alignments are binned based on their position in the target contigs.
 For each target contig a heatmap image is produced showing the coverage.
 These are arranged in a tex or svg file.
+Note that each heatmap image is a fixed size, with the scale adjusted to fit.

 .. image:: images/coverage_map_example.png